Base of Tongue Reduction (Base of Tongue Coblation) & Lingual Tonsillectomy for Obstructive Sleep Apnea (OSA)

 Obstructive sleep apnea (OSA) is often a multi-level upper airway disorder in which anatomic factors in the nose, oral cavity, and throat collectively leads to obstruction during sleep.
 Nasal factors include deviated septum, turbinate hypertrophy, and adenoid hypertrophy.
 Oral cavity factors include large tongue, large tonsils, and uvular-palatal hypertrophy.
 Factors in the throat include large base of tongue and rarely, problems related to the voicebox.

-Watch Video of Base of Tongue Coblation
+Watch Video of Base of Tongue Coblation (Live Footage)

 For several decades, there have been well established surgical procedures to address anatomical factors of the nose (septoplasty, turbinate reduction, adenoidectomy, etc) and oral cavity (UPPP, tonsillectomy, etc) that contribute to OSA.
 However, factors of the throat, particularly an enlarged base of tongue have been a difficult surgical problem to solve.

 The base of tongue is the back part of the tongue as it curves down into the throat (arrow in diagram).
 Lingual tonsils contribute to the size of this region as well (denoted by rough mucosa in the diagram right below where the arrow is pointing).
 In many patients suffering from OSA, this region is quite large and tends to collapse backward during sleep leading to obstruction.
 This may occur even in thin people.
 The only way to know if a patient has a large base of tongue is by fiberoptic laryngoscopy.
 It is impossible to tell if you have a large base of tongue by just looking in the mouth.

 Furthermore, it may be necessary to perform a sedated endoscopy to ensure that the base of tongue is causing obstruction when asleep.